alex3165/react-typescript-starter/README.md

 # react-typescript-starter
-Simple boilerplate to start a react application using typescript.
+Complete setup to start a new React project using Typescript.

 ## It includes